 Go to a nursery and you’ll realize two things about seed starting mixes.

 First, they’re relatively expensive.
 Sure, the price tag on a typical 8-quart bag doesn’t seem too bad, but then you bring it home and realize that 8 quarts isn’t really going to cut it when you have a whole flat of seeds to sow.

-Second, some seed starting mixes contain questionable additives or supplements promising to supercharge your plants which, for starting seeds, are completely unnecessary.
+Second, some seed starting mixes contain chemical agents to hydrate the soil or supplements to supercharge your plants, which — for starting seeds — are completely unnecessary.

 This is because all the nutrients that a seedling needs in its initial stage of life (before it develops its first true set of leaves) is contained in the seed.
 Think of it like an egg yolk for a baby chick.